Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 You cannot understand Stockholm without understanding fika.
 The word functions as both noun and verb, describing the act of taking a coffee break with something sweet.
 It is not optional.
 It is not a luxury.
 It is a structural element of Swedish society.

 Coffee itself matters.
 Sweden ranks among the highest per-capita coffee consumers globally, and Stockholm's roasters have embraced the third-wave movement.
-Drop Coffee in Södermalm roasts their own beans and pulls espresso with the seriousness of a chemistry experiment.
+Drop Coffee at Wollmar Yxkullsgatan 10 in Södermalm roasts their own beans and pulls espresso with the seriousness of a chemistry experiment.
 The space is small, the lines are long, and the baristas will discuss origin notes with genuine enthusiasm.
+A pour-over runs about 55 SEK ($5).

 The Archipelago: 30,000 Islands